nilathj/mosquitto-tls/README.md

 ```
 openssl pkcs12 -export -in fullchain.pem -inkey privkey.pem -name "mymosquittocert" -out mymosquittocert.p12
 ```
 NB: Make sure you specify a password for this file.
-You will need it later when you refer to it in your andriod owntracks app.
+You will need it later when you refer to it in your Android owntracks app.

-Copy this file mymosquittocert.p12 to your andriod phone.
-Also copy /etc/ssl/certs/DST_Root_CA_X3.pem from your raspberry PI to your Andriod device.
+Copy this file mymosquittocert.p12 to your Android phone.
+Also copy /etc/ssl/certs/DST_Root_CA_X3.pem from your raspberry PI to your Android device.

 If you don't have the DST_Root_CA_X3.pem certificate, you can get it from here. https://mosquitto.org/2015/12/using-lets-encrypt-certificates-with-mosquitto/